Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Round-Optimal Protocol for Trees

 We split the proof of \Cref{lemma:treeAA-graded} into multiple steps.
 Each of the lemmas below makes the same assumptions on the honest parties' paths $P$ and $Q$ as \Cref{lemma:treeAA-graded}.
-We start by ensuring that the parties assign consistent labels to the vertices in their paths $Q$.
+We first note that these assumptions immediately imply that the parties assign consistent labels to the vertices in their paths $Q$, as stated below. \begin{remark} Let $P^{\star}$ denote the longest path $\pathh$ that an honest party joins $\treeAA(\tree)$ with, and denote its vertices by $(v_1^{\star}, \ldots, v^{\star}_{k_{\max}})$.
+Then, for every honest party $\party$ that has labeled the vertices in its path $Q$ by $(v_1, \ldots, v_{\ell})$, the following hold: $\ell \geq k_{\max}$ and $v_i = v_i^\star$ for every $i$ with $1 \leq i \leq k_{\max}$. \end{remark}